 DOG TRAINING IN AND AROUND TOPSHAM, EXETER & SE DEVON – Phone 07582 645580

 Welcome to the Website of Richard Jarrold MIACE (Institute of Animal Care Education).
-As a cynologist and canine behaviourist I am able to help with your dog training needs.
+As a cynologist and dog trainer I am able to help with your dog training needs.
 Consultations are on a one-to-one basis and followed up with a full written assessment.
-My academic qualifications to date, through The College of Canine Studies, have been passed with distinction up to Diploma level; my certificates may be viewed upon request.
+My academic qualifications and continued professional education, through The College of Canine Studies and Compass Education, have been passed with distinction up to Diploma level; my certificates may be viewed upon request.
 I may be contacted via the Contact Page for further information or to arrange a home visit.
 I look forward to hearing from you.

 There is an up to date blog viewable from the link in the menu bar above.
 Also for more information and general advice on training you may wish to join our active forum group or visit my Facebook Page at www.facebook.com.